gdoor-org/gdoor/doc/gira-bus.md

 Gira is a german manufacturer of house appliances, including door systems.
 These systems are connected via a proprietary two wire bus system.

-GDOOR is a project to collect and document findings about the Gira Door System, all figured out by reverse engineering.
+GDoor is a project to collect and document findings about the Gira Door System, all figured out by reverse engineering.

 # Table of contents